 Debt consolidation loan requirements vary by lender.
 These loans usually come with fixed rates, shorter repayment periods, and prequalification procedures that do not impact your credit score.

 Debt Management Plans

 You can enroll in a debt management plan with a non-profit credit counseling agency that will work with your creditors to try and lower your interest rate and monthly payment.
 A debt management plan usually creates a 3–5-year repayment plan.
 Payments go to the agency, which then pays the creditors.

 Remember that not every creditor accepts debt management plans, and you won’t have access to credit cards for the duration of the program.
-A debt management plan could also negatively affect your creditworthiness, making it harder for you to obtain credit in the future.
+Patience and persistence are key when enrolled in a debt management program.

 Debt Consolidation vs Debt Settlement

 Debt consolidation and debt settlements are very different.
 Debt consolidation helps reduce the number of creditors you owe and simplifies the repayment process, while a debt settlement looks to lower the total amount of debt owed.

 However, creditors are not legally obligated to accept a debt settlement offer.
 So, it’s up to you to determine which would be the best solution for you.
 Remember that debt settlement companies are for-profit entities that usually charge a fee that’s based upon a percentage of your debt.